kshitij-raj/Investment-Analysis/README.md

 # Investment Analysis

 ### Business Problem Overview
 Spark Funds, an asset management company wants to make investments in a few companies.
-The CEO of Spark Funds wants to understand the global trends in investments so that she can take the investment decisions effectively.
+The CEO of Spark Funds wants to understand the global trends in investments so that company can take the investment decisions effectively.

 ### Business Goals
 Spark Funds wants to invest where most other investors are investing.